 With this update, users will be able to complete assigned orchestration work items on their mobile devices.
 You can use Advanced Settings to get more control over the usage and execution of your orchestration, create record-triggered orchestration or enable sharing for Flow Orchestration objects.

 As we mentioned at the beginning of the article, these new features and updates will be available between January 13 and February 10.
 And even though some of the features will be updated automatically, others will need the help of your Salesforce Admin to make them available.

-If you need help getting to these new updates or need to know how they will affect your Salesforce instance, contact one of our Salesforce subject matter experts.
-We will be happy to guide you through these changes so you can use the platform to its full potential.
+If you need help getting to these new updates or need to know how they will affect your Salesforce instance, contact one of our Salesforce experts.
+We’ll be happy to help you implement the best Salesforce solutions so that you can use the platform to its fullest potential.